JuliaGraphics/ColorSchemes.jl/README.md

 ### Basics <a id="Basics"></a>

-A colorscheme is just an array of colors.
-Here's one:
+A colorscheme is an array of colors.
+Here's a typical example:

     const leonardo = [
       RGB{Float64}(0.05482025926320272,0.016508952654741622,0.019315160361063788),